smulewsk/cbpi3-NTCSensor/README.md

 * Offset - Offset which is added to the received sensor data.
 Positive and negative values are both allowed
 * Rs - Value of the series resistor connected to the thermistor  (330ohms for 10k thermistor, 3.3Kohms for 100k thermistor)
-* Rs connected to - Type of Rs connection
+* Rs connected to - Type of Rs connection (Select GND when using Brew Pi Hat)
-* Vmax - Voltage max of ADC
+* Vmax - Voltage max of ADC (Select 5V when using Brew Pi Hat)
-* Beta - Beta of thermistor
+* Beta - Beta of thermistor (default value 3950)
-* Delay - Delay of measurement in secs
+* Delay - Delay of measurement in secs (default 2 seconds)

 ## Parameter